-Tax relief is available at an individual’s marginal rate of tax, and there is the availability to carry forward unused allowances for three earlier years (subject to limits and conditions).
-There are significant implications for high earners due to the legislation currently in place, and in the event that you have not already done so, we recommend that you review your 2018/19 position at the earliest opportunity, and certainly before 5 April 2019.
+Annual tax relief on contributions is available at an individual’s marginal rate of tax, and there is the availability to carry forward unused allowances for three earlier years (subject to limits and conditions).
+There are significant implications for high earners due to the legislation currently in place, however, the income thresholds for tapering were increased by £90,000 in the 2020 Budget meaning this will affect fewer people for the 2020/21 tax year.
+In the event that you have not already done so, we recommend that you review your 2020/21 position at the earliest opportunity, and certainly before 5 April 2021.

-With the reduction in tax deductible pension contributions for high earners, it is important to consider the options available to you prior to 6 April 2019.
-Advice should be sought from your Independent Financial Adviser as a matter of urgency.
-If you do not have an independent financial adviser we would be happy to recommend one to you.
+With the reduction in tax deductible pension contributions for high earners, it is important to consider the options available to you prior to 6 April 2021.
+Advice should be sought from your Independent Financial Adviser (IFA) as a matter of urgency.
+If you do not have an IFA we would be happy to recommend one to you.

 Higher rate tax relief can be obtained on Gift Aid donations and charitable Deeds of Covenant.
 Where total income is expected to exceed £100,000, charitable giving can be used to preserve the personal allowance.

 The transfer of income producing assets from one family member to another can result in family income being spread between those members, so that as few as possible face a reduction or withdrawal of their personal allowance.
 In addition to preserving personal allowances, income producing assets can be transferred in order to maximise the tax rate bands.

 For example, if one spouse faces a 40% or 45% marginal tax rate and the other is a basic rate taxpayer, there is potential for a 20% or 25% tax saving to be made once the asset has been transferred.